See how you could win a trip to the Olympic Games Paris 2024, courtesy of Visa.

 Separate each of your savings goals into an Alliant Supplemental Savings Account so you can visualize your progress.

 By Thomas Muellner

 Early retirement is a phrase a growing number of Americans wish they could turn into reality — and who can blame them?
 The prospect of signing off at age 40, 50 or 60 to travel the world, take up a new hobby or simply spend time with family and friends is all too enticing; however, it’s far easier said than done.
-It typically requires years of planning and financial discipline to pull off, not to mention a steady income and a bit of luck.
+It typically requires years of planning and financial discipline to pull off, not to mention maintaining a steady income and having a bit of luck throughout your working years.

 Still, many up-and-coming workers want nothing more than to lock in their financial independence before old age.
 If you’re in this group, keep these tips in mind as you build your nest egg for the great escape of early retirement.

 The poetic dilemma of early retirement is that once you’ve stopped working, you’ve still got decades of time in front of you to spend money (and enjoy life, hopefully).
 It sounds like a terrific deal at face value, but it means you may need your savings to last you 20 to 30 years longer than the average retiree.

 Taking into account that retiring during your peak wage earning years may also mean leaving hundreds of thousands of dollars in potential income on the table, the challenge is clear.